Health Insurance Coverage for Autism

 State Mandates for Autism Coverage

-Several states in the United States have implemented mandates that require health benefit plans to provide coverage for the diagnosis and treatment of autism spectrum disorder.
+Several states in the United States have implemented mandates that require health benefit plan to provide coverage for the diagnosis and treatment of autism spectrum disorder.
 These mandates vary from state to state and may include different age restrictions and coverage limitations.
 For example:

 These mandates aim to increase access to necessary services for children with autism who are commercially insured.
 However, it's important to review the specific details and limitations of the mandates within each state.